EBRSO: Man facing trial for murder allegedly dropped off at BR bus station by East Carroll officials

 According to officials, it is unknown why Davis was dropped off at the bus station and East Carroll Parish notified officials after the fact.
 WBRZ has reached out to East Carroll Parish officials and is awaiting a response.

 Officials also said Davis was not scheduled to be back in East Baton Rouge Parish until March 17 for a court date.
+East Baton Rouge District Attorney Hillar Moore said Davis was being transported to the East Baton Rouge Parish Prison alongside other East Carroll prisoners that were set to be released at a bus station.

+Neither EBRSO or the District Attorney's office knew Davis was being transferred to the EBR Parish Prison, according to Moore.
+Moore says it is unclear why Davis was transported almost two months before his court date.

 Davis' family spoke with WBRZ saying they are not only worried for Davis' safety, but their safety.